minnakt/happysadsleepymad/README.md

 # happysadsleepymad

 This is an adapted version of a private repo.
+As such some code has been omitted.

 # Poster / Results
 ![download](https://user-images.githubusercontent.com/47064971/58680914-f34f2100-8337-11e9-9bc2-d05afcdc3ebf.png)